DohmBoyOG/UI-Library/README.md

 ```
 -- Notes --

 Please remember to use the roblox KeyCodes for default keybinds, in other words, don't pass 'Right SHIFt' as default bind.
-Insead pass: "RightShift".
+Instead pass: "RightShift".
 Dropdowns will add items with their text being the index if the table is a dictionary or the items will have their text set to the values if the table is an array.

 Send me bugs etc.